vanviegen/glasgow/README.md

 - *Easy* animations(#glasgowfadeinattrs-element-parentstable) for element creation and destruction.

 - *Tiny*.
-About 4kb minified and gzipped.
+Less than 4kb minified and gzipped.
 Built from a [single source file](glasgow.js) that is small enough to read.
 No dependencies.

 - *Fast* enough.
 Rendering seems [about as fast as React](https://www.vanviegen.net/glasgow/benchmark.html).
 Startup is a lot speedier.